hatari/hatari/tests/tosboot/readme.txt

 If you want to test Hatari version that isn't in your PATH, you need to give PATH for the Hatari binary you want to test, like this:
+	PATH=../../build/src:$PATH make

+Or when calling TOS tester and specifying TOS images directly:
 	PATH=../../build/src:$PATH ./tos_tester.py <TOS images>

 To view the produced screenshots, either use ImageMagick: